Is it just me, or does it seem like we’ve entered the golden age of Do-It-Yourself (DIY) solutions?

 If you’re trying to push a product quickly through your sales channel, you might be interested in something like Promo2Go, which enables you to easily market a game-based promotion for your sales team to drive purchase minimums, boost steps-to-the-sale behaviors, and provide streamlined reporting and analysis of the results and other data collected.

-Or if you want to recognize someone—a valued customer, loyal employee, or top salesperson—maybe our Just for You Individual Incentive Rewards could be offered as an exciting bonus or a “grand prize” at the end of an internal company promotion.
-Using Just for You, recipients would even have the option to choose their own rewards, a factor that recent research has suggested can have superb impacts on retention.
+Or if you want to recognize someone—a valued customer, loyal employee, or top salesperson—maybe our All for You Individual Incentive Rewards could be offered as an exciting bonus or a “grand prize” at the end of an internal company promotion.
+Using All for You, recipients would even have the option to choose their own rewards, a factor that recent research has suggested can have superb impacts on retention.

 Ultimately, a small budget shouldn’t deter you from seeking out better, more effective ways of improving performance.